rafalcode/wavchudit/README.md

 # "wavchudit" repository
 A set of command-line tools to edit wav files.
 Coded in C with only C standard library dependencies.
 Useful for breaking wavfiles into smaller, more manageable chunks.
 Beware that wavfiles are read into memory while editing: no streaming methods are used.

-In essence these tools are very similar to certain small functions of the SoX program, but with a different slant.
+In essence, these tools are very similar to certain small functions of the SoX program, but with a different slant.

+Why wav?
+Sure, that's a good question to ask, they tend to be big files.
+Well, they also can be edited losslessly, and are often an intermediate audio format.
+In any case, editing audio can be quite fiddly, and you will prbably only edit one wavfile that's big at a time.

 # introduction
 Many audio editting tools are presented via a GUI, where the waveform can be seen